seisman/HinetPy/README.md

         python HinetContRequest.py 2010 10 01 15 00 20 -c 0103

+3. Request data of Hi-net, use default filename and customized output directory. (**Highly Recommended**)

+        python HinetContRequest.py 2010 10 01 15 00 20 -d 201010010600

-3. Request data of Hi-net, with customized output directory and filename
+4. Request data of Hi-net, with customized output directory and filename

         python HinetContRequest.py 2010 10 01 15 00 20 -d aaa -o aaa.cnt -t aaa.ch

-4. Request data of Hi-net, use default filename and customized output directory. (**Highly Recommended**)

-        python HinetContRequest.py 2010 10 01 15 00 20 -d 201010010600
+    **WARNING** Although this script supports customized output filenames, you should never use `-o` and `-t` options, because the cnt filename and channel table filename are hard coded in `rdhinet.py` and `ch2pz.py`.

 If you run `HinetContRequest.py` in the highly recommender way, you will get a directory `201010010600` with two file inside: